akgoldberg/private_fraud_benchmarking/README.md

 # Setup

 We use conda to install necessary requirements.
-To recreate the conda environment used to run this code, execute
+To recreate the conda environment used to run this code, execute:

     > conda env create -f environment.yml

 which should create a conda environment called benchmark.

-Then run
+Then run:

     > conda activate benchmark

 Once the environment is activated, you can excecute the provided python scripts to replicate experiments.
 You will want to create a directory named results/ under the root directory where experiment results are automatically saved after running experiments and loaded from for analysis.

 We describe the main files below.